-4413 International Macroeconomics and Finance
+4413 International Macroeconomics and Finance 3 credit hours

 Prerequisite: ECON 1201, and 3301.

 An introduction to the past and current issues and debates in theoretical and empirical international macroeconomics, with coverage of the foreign exchange market and associated derivative markets.
 Topics include the balance of payments, exchange rate determination and exchange rate and stabilization policy.